France–Russia relations: 2015–2022

-A poll conducted by YouGov in 2015 found that only 15% of Frenchmen believed that the Soviet Union contributed most to the defeat of Nazi Germany in World War II, a decline from 57% in the same survey in May 1945.
+A poll conducted by YouGov in 2015 found that only 15% of French people believed that the Soviet Union contributed most to the defeat of Nazi Germany in World War II, a decline from 57% in the same survey in May 1945.

 On 29 August 2020, the French Defense Minister Florence Parly informed that a senior military officer came under investigation for sharing the ultra-sensitive information to the Russian intelligence.
 The lieutenant-colonel was accused of "serious security breaches", for which he was facing legal proceedings.

 On 20 February 2022, French President Emmanuel Macron and Russian President Vladimir Putin agreed to work toward a ceasefire in eastern Ukraine.
 The two leaders also agreed on "the importance of favouring a diplomatic solution to the present crisis and doing all possible to achieve one," according to the Élysée, with French Foreign Minister Jean-Yves Le Drian and his Russian counterpart Sergei Lavrov meeting "in the coming days."

+After the Russian invasion of Ukraine

 After the 2022 Russian invasion of Ukraine started, France, as one of the EU countries, imposed sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations".
 On 5 June 2022, French finance minister Bruno Le Maire stated that France is currently in talks with the United Arab Emirates, intending to replace Russian oil imports due to the imposition of the European Union ban.

-Since Macron took power in France, Russian-French relations have remained at a stand-still.
-According to Macron, "the war will continue" and he urged the French people "to prepare for the scenario where we have to go without all Russian gas."
+Since Macron took power in France, Russian-French relations have remained at a standstill.
+According to Macron, "the war will continue" and he urged the French people "to prepare for the scenario where we all have to go without Russian gas."
 Macron's government has urged a "sobriety plan" to conserve energy rather than seek better diplomatic relations with the Russian Federation.

+In January 2024, Russia summoned the French ambassador to the Foreign Ministry over allegations that French mercenaries have been fighting on Ukraine's side in the defense against Russia's invasion.

+On 28 May 2024, French President Emmanuel Macron gave Ukraine permission to use SCALP EG missiles against targets on Russian soil.
+Such usage was instructed to be limited "to neutralize military sites from which missiles are being fired, military sites from which Ukraine is being attacked".
+On 24 February 2025, during a meeting with US President Donald Trump, Macron said that a truce between Ukraine and Russia could be agreed in the coming weeks.

 French intelligence services in Russia

-In 1980 France's domestic intelligence service, the DST recruited KGB officer Vladimir Vetrov as a double agent.
+In 1980, France's domestic intelligence service, the DST recruited KGB officer Vladimir Vetrov as a double agent.
 The French DST later worked with the U.S. CIA and the Canadian CSIS to an operation to funnel faulty computer technology to the Soviet Union after leaks revealed that the KGB was trying to acquire Western computer technology through theft and legitimate purchases by front companies.